taitruong/blog/_posts/blog/2017-08-24-sentinent-ai-minecraft.md

 </figure>

 Second layer and describing my state of mind: Recently I got back into reading Science Fiction and one of the best new books I came across was [The Long Way to a Small, Angry Planet](https://www.amazon.com/Long-Small-Angry-Planet-Wayfarers/dp/0062444131) by [Becky Chamber](https://en.wikipedia.org/wiki/The_Long_Way_to_a_Small,_Angry_Planet).
 I got completely lost in the story and was delighted to find that she had recently published a sequel called [A Closed and Common Orbit](https://www.amazon.com/Closed-Common-Orbit-Wayfarers/dp/0062569406).
 In the second book one of the main characters is the Spaceship AI system from the first book which had gained conciousness and had by now been transfered into autonomous human shell.
-I followed it by reading [Ready Player One](https://www.amazon.com/Ready-Player-One-Ernest-Cline/dp/0307887448/) from [Ernest Cline](https://en.wikipedia.org/wiki/Ready_Player_One) describing a dystopian future where the only remaining place to go to is an immersive virtual reality game (from the basic layout kind of like [Snowcrash](https://www.amazon.com/Snow-Crash-Neal-Stephenson-ebook/dp/B002RI9KAE) by Neal Stephenson).
+I followed it by reading [Ready Player One](https://www.amazon.com/Ready-Player-One-Ernest-Cline/dp/0307887448/) from [Ernest Cline](https://en.wikipedia.org/wiki/Ready_Player_One) describing a dystopian future where the only remaining place to go to is an immersive virtual reality game (it reminded me in the basic layout of the story on [Snowcrash](https://www.amazon.com/Snow-Crash-Neal-Stephenson-ebook/dp/B002RI9KAE) by Neal Stephenson).

 <figure class="half">
 	<img src="/blog/images/sentinent-ai-minecraft/A-long-way.png" alt="long-way">